The Abyss: Plot

-In January 1994, the U.S. USS Montana has an encounter with an unidentified submerged object and sinks near the Cayman Trough.
-With Soviet ships moving in to try to salvage the sub and a hurricane moving over the area, the U.S. government sends a SEAL team to Deep Core, a privately owned experimental underwater drilling platform near the Cayman Trough, to use it as a base of operations.
-The platform's designer, Dr. Lindsey Brigman, insists on going along with the SEAL team, even though her estranged husband Virgil "Bud" Brigman is the current foreman.
+In January 1994, the U.S. USS Montana has an encounter with an unidentified submerged object, and sinks near the Cayman Trough.
+With Soviet ships moving in to try to salvage the sub, and a hurricane moving over the area, the U.S. government sends a SEAL team to Deep Core, a privately owned, experimental underwater drilling platform near the Cayman Trough, to use it as a base of operations.
+The platform's designer, Dr. Lindsey Brigman, insists on going along with the SEAL team, even though her estranged husband, Virgil "Bud" Brigman, is the current foreman.

-During the initial investigation of Montana, a power cut in the team's submersibles leads to Lindsey seeing a strange light circling the sub, which she later calls a "non-terrestrial intelligence" or "NTI".
+During the initial investigation of Montana, a power cut in the team's submersibles leads to Lindsey seeing a strange light circling the sub, which she later calls a "non-terrestrial intelligence", or "NTI".
 Lt.
-Hiram Coffey, the SEAL team leader, is ordered to accelerate their mission and takes one of the mini-subs without Deep Cores permission to recover a Trident missile warhead from Montana just as the storm hits above, leaving the crew unable to disconnect from their surface support ship in time.
+Hiram Coffey, the SEAL team leader, is ordered to accelerate their mission, and takes one of the mini-subs, without Deep Cores permission, to recover a Trident missile warhead from Montana, just as the storm hits above, leaving the crew unable to disconnect from their surface support ship in time.
 The cable crane is torn from the ship and falls into the trench, dragging Deep Core to the edge before it stops.
-The rig is partially flooded, killing several crew members and damaging its power systems.
+The rig is partially flooded, killing several crew members, and damaging its power systems.

 The crew waits out the storm so they can restore communications and be rescued.
 As they struggle against the cold, they find the NTIs have formed an animated column of water to explore the rig, which they equate to an alien version of a remotely operated vehicle.
 Though they treat it with curiosity, Coffey is agitated and cuts it in half by closing a pressure bulkhead on it, causing it to retreat.
-Realizing that Coffey is experiencing paranoia as a result of suffering from high-pressure nervous syndrome, the crew spies on him through an ROV, finding him and another SEAL arming the warhead to attack the NTIs.
+Realizing that Coffey is experiencing paranoia as a result of suffering from high-pressure nervous syndrome, the crew spies on him through an ROV, finding him, along with another SEAL, arming the warhead to attack the NTIs.
 To try to stop him, Bud fights Coffey, but Coffey escapes in a mini-sub with the primed warhead.
 Bud and Lindsey give chase in the other sub, damaging both.
 Coffey is able to launch the warhead into the trench, but his sub drifts over the edge and implodes from the pressure, killing him.
 Bud's mini-sub is inoperable and taking on water.
 With only one functional diving suit, Lindsey opts to drown and hopefully enter deep hypothermia when the ocean's cold water engulfs her, with hopes of being able to be resuscitated.
 Bud swims back to the platform with her body; there, he and the crew use a defibrillator and administer CPR, and they revive her.